If you have a photo in card form scan it in as a PDF.

 If the back of the photo print does contain the month/year or some other relevant information you should scan both sides as a two-page PDF.
 If the back is blank or only contains colour/brightness correction codes and other irrelevant technical information about the printing process then there is no need to scan both sides - scan the face only.
 If in doubt scan both sides.

-If you have completely no idea at all when a photo was taken you can simply enter 'Date NK.'
+If you have no idea at all when a photo was taken you can simply omit the date but if possible it is useful if you can give at least some idea of probable decade - e.g.

-When you get to the stage where a statement is being prepared which will refer to the photo with an exhibit mark (e.g. a statement confirming where and when you took the photo or how it has come into your possession) you should add the exhibit mark to the the beginning of the Document Description like this:-
+At the stage when a statement is being prepared which will refer to the photo with an exhibit mark (e.g. a statement confirming where and when you took the photo or how it has come into the witness' possession) you should add the exhibit mark to the the beginning of the Document Description like this:-

 Document Date Document Description